Barna Tóth

-Career
+Club career

 Tóth joined Újpest FC's youth team at the age of 15 years-old, but did not progress beyond their U21 team, and was transferred to city rivals Honvéd in 2015.
 He was loaned to Vác FC and BFC Siófok, before he joined Monori SE in 2018 as a free agent.

 He appeared in NBII for Monori SE, who were promoted to the NB as champions, and was the team's top scorer with 14 goals, but the club still finished last, falling back to the third tier.
 He then moved to Nyíregyháza Spartacus FC, where his career took off.
 In the winter of 2020, Szombathelyi Haladás signed him, from there he moved to FC Ajka, and then played his part in the historic promotion of Kecskeméti TE, contributing to the promotion with ten goals, which won the silver medal as a rookie in the NBII.
 He made his debut in the NBI with the club, at the age of 27 years-old.
 He scored six goals in his first season as a Kecskemét player in the NB I.

 Tóth Barna joined Paks in January 2024.
 His performances for Paks included scoring in the UEFA Conference League qualifiers and four goals in a single game against his former club Újpest in March 2025.
 He scored his club's only goal in regulation time as they drew in the final of the 2024–25 Magyar Kupa 1-1 against Ferencvaros, before winning the cup on a penalty shoot-out.